Guanyin: Gallery

+Qing dynasty (1644-1912) painting of two manifestations of Guanyin by Ding Guanpeng.
+1750.
+The painting depicts two versions of Guanyin, each attired in silk and jewelry and holding sutras while seated in the position of “royal ease” atop elaborate pedestals.
+In the foreground are an arhat carrying a walking staff, the child prodigy Shancai seeking spiritual council, and a six-tusk white elephant, all paying homage to Buddhist thought.

 Qing dynasty (1644-1912) statue of Qianshou Qianyan Guanyin at Daxiangguo Temple, Kaifeng, Henan, China.
 Carved during the reign of the Qianlong Emperor (1735-1796), the statue consists of four front profiles of Guanyin, facing each of the four directions.

-Statue of Guanyin at the Guanyin dian of Jing'an Temple, a temple deriving from the Japanese Shingon lineage which practices Chinese Esoteric Buddhism, in Shanghai, China.
+Statue of Guanyin at the Guanyin dian of Jing'an Temple, a temple which practices Chinese Esoteric Buddhism, in Shanghai, China.

 Statue of Shiyimian Guanyin in Bukenqu Guanyin Temple in Putuoshan, Zhejiang, China.

 Statue of Zhunti Guanyin in Shishuang Temple in Liuyang, Hunan, China.

 Statue of Zhunti Guanyin at Lingyin Temple in Hangzhou, China.

 Statue of Guanyin at Liurong Temple in Guangzhou, China.

 Statue of Qianshou Qianyan Guanyin at the Guanyin dian of Jade Buddha Temple in Shanghai, China.

 Statue of Qianshou Qianyan Guanyin flanked by the dharmapala Qielan on the right and the Bodhisattva Dizang on the left at the Guanyin dian of Zhaoshan Temple in Xiangtan, Hunan, China.

 Statue of Pilu Guanyin, a manifestation of Guanyin who wears a crown called a Vairocana-crown bearing images of the Five Tathāgatas, at Puji Temple in Putuoshan, Zhejiang, China.

 Statue of Qianshou Qianyan Guanyin at Miyin Temple in Ningxiang, Hunan, China.

 Guanyin of Nanshan at Nanshan Temple in Sanya, Hainan, China.

 Statue of Qianshou Qianyan Guanyin flanked by the dharmapalas Weituo and Qielan at Kong Meng San Phor Kark See Monastery in Singapore.

 Statue of Qianshou Qianyan Guanyin at Lian Shan Shuang Lin Temple in Singapore.

 Statue of Ruyilun Guanyin in the Buddha Tooth Relic Temple and Museum in Chinatown in Singapore.